Examining Microplastic Occurrence in the Gut Contents of Sargassum-Associated Juvenile Fishes

 Who is involved?

-Researchers from the University of Southern Mississippi are conducting field collections and research out of the Dauphin Island Sea Lab, with funding from the NOAA Marine Debris Program through a NOAA Cooperative Institute with the Northern Gulf Institute.
+Researchers from the University of Southern Mississippi conducted field collections and research out of the Dauphin Island Sea Lab, with funding from the NOAA Marine Debris Program through a NOAA Cooperative Institute with the Northern Gulf Institute.